-A free preliminary check of the availability of a name can be requested by mailing a completed Name Availability Inquiry Letter to the California Secretary of State’s office in Sacramento.
+You can do a free preliminary check on the availability of a name through the Business Search database or you can mail a completed Name Availability Inquiry Letter to the California Secretary of State's office in Sacramento.
 Email or online inquiries are not accepted.

-You can reserve a name for 60 days by filing a Name Reservation Request Form with the Secretary of State and paying a $10 fee.
+You can reserve a name for 60 days by filing a Name Reservation Request Form with the Secretary of State.
 The form must be filed by mail or in person.

 Your corporation is legally created by filing Articles of Incorporation-General Stock (Form ARTS-GS) with the California Secretary of State.
-The articles must include the corporate name; the corporation's street address and mailing address if different; the name and street address of an agent for service of process (not a post office box address); and the number of shares the corporation is authorized to issue.
+Your articles must include: the corporate name; the corporation's street address and mailing address if different; the name and street address of an agent for service of process (not a post office box address); and the number of shares the corporation is authorized to issue.
 The articles on the Secretary of State's website include a broad purpose statement.
 You must include the Mail Submission Cover Sheet when you file your articles.
 Filings can only be done by postal mail or in person and there is a $100 filing fee.

 Every California corporation must have an agent for service of process in the state.
 This is an individual or corporation that agrees to accept legal papers on the corporation's behalf if it is sued.
 A corporation may not service as its own agent for service of process.
 The agent should agree to accept service of process on your corporation's behalf prior to designation.